mpereannor/Sprint-Challenge-Authentication/README.md

 - [ ] What does bcrypt do to slow down attackers?

+ Bcrypt is extremely resistant to rainbow table-based attacks, it can expand its key fator to compensate for increase in computing power by slowing its hash speed.

 - [ ] What are the three parts of the JSON Web Token?

 Header, Payload, Signature